-- assert P means that P must hold in the current state (the sequence point where the assertion occurs). - The variant for $id_1,...,id_k$: assert P associates the assertion to the named behaviors id_i , each of them being a behavior identifier for the current function (or a behavior of an enclosing block as defined later in Section 2.4.4).
-It means that this assertion is only required to hold for the listed behaviors. - Introducing the assertion with the check keyword rather than assert indicates a non-blocking semantics.
-In other words, even if the property to be checked is found invalid, the execution of the program should continue unhindered.
+- assert P means that P must hold in the current state (the sequence point where the assertion occurs). - check P and admit P indicate respectively that P should be checked but not block the execution, and that P can be assumed to hold without verification.
+See section 2.3.2.3 for more information. - The variant for $id_1,...,id_k$: assert P associates the assertion to the named behaviors id_i , each of them being a behavior identifier for the current function (or a behavior of an enclosing block as defined later in Section 2.4.4).
+It means that this assertion is only required to hold for the listed behaviors.